Jet Fins vs Rocket Fins – Comparison of these two Iconic Diving Fins

 For women, those measurements are US sizes 9 to 15 for the Rocket and 10 to 13+ for the Jet.
 So for those with smaller feet, the Rocket is slightly more accommodating.
 However, neither one is a great choice for really small feet as they both start at best to fit well with a medium-sized foot.

-Of course, keep in mind that you’ll require diving boots with both models, which will change your sizing a bit.
+Of course, keep in mind that you’ll require scuba boots with both models, which will change your sizing a bit.

 So what are others saying about the product?
-Not surprisingly, both have a pretty loyal following.
+Not surprisingly, both have a pretty loyal following amongst divers.
 Rocket Fin followers say that the fin is great for a flutter, sidestroke, and even breast stroke-type swimming, but there can be some wear-and-tear over the years.

 On the other hand, Jet Fin users swear by the brand’s true ability to last, not just for years, but for decades.
 These swimmers prefer the Jet Fin for flutter stroke, with slightly less maneuverability than the Rocket.
 Besides that, the SCUBAPRO Jet fins are certainly usable for other kicks like frog and dolphin kicks.

 Clearly, there is a case to be made for either fin.
-With their sturdy material and thoughtful design, both the Rocket Fins and the Jet Fins are sure to withstand the toughest use in any setting.
+With their sturdy material and thoughtful design, both the Rocket Fins and the Jet Fins are sure to withstand the toughest use in any setting a scuba diver can imagine.
 And while they may differ in how they reduce drag, both are well-suited for strong swimmers, under professional and military-grade conditions.

 Your choice may well come down to the slight discrepancy in price or size, and the wise choice would be to listen to the advice of your fellow divers’ reviews.
 After all, the best advice comes from experience.